-Celebrate Global Handwashing Day with Hand Hygiene Education
+Celebrate Global Handwashing Day with Fun Ways to Promote Hand Hygiene

 Washing your hands properly is the most effective way of preventing illness and the spreading of germs.
 October 15th, Global Handwashing Day, is all about educating others on the importance of handwashing and promoting good hand hygiene amongst your team.
-In this blog post we go over exactly what Global Handwashing Day is, the history of Global Handwashing Day, and how you can start celebrating this day on October 15th with your team!
+In this blog post we go over exactly what Global Handwashing Day is, the history of Global Handwashing Day, and fun ways to promote hand hygiene with your team!

 To help you educate your team on the importance of good hand hygiene we’ve put together a handwashing kit full of fun activities and educational tools to promote good hand hygiene amongst your team - You can download it here!